The tall bronze Daniel O’Connell statue has been looking over the Liffey and the same bridge that bears his name for over 130 years.

 Located just north of the famous Temple Bar area, there’s a plethora of pubs, bars and restaurants to get stuck into when you’ve finished at the O’Connell Monument.
-Whether it’s classic Irish meals or far-flung dishes from Nepal or Japan, there’s a cuisine for everyone.
-And if you want to hear a bit of trad music then just walk closely past any pub and listen out (the later in the evening the better!).
+Here are some guides to nip into:

 FAQs about the O’Connell statue

 We’ve had a lot of questions over the years asking about everything from ‘When was the O’Connell monument built?’ to ‘Who designed the O’Connell statue?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Are there really bullet holes in the O’Connell statue?